wandrewkeech/gulp-pugitude/README.md

  - [ ] Build a `sass` theme for the demo project (likely borrow from http://www.jade-lang.com )
  - [ ] Get automatic refresh in browser with live-server working with `gulp`
- - [ ] Perhaps have an error-catching call back to prevent gulp from exiting on a `pug` rendering error, if the user saves with a typo (or other syntax problems)
+ - [ ] Perhaps have an error-catching call back to prevent `gulp` from exiting on a `pug` rendering error, if the user saves with a typo (or other syntax problems)
+ - [ ] Follow-up on the declared deprecations in the `gulp` stack
+ - [ ] Work on implementing the missing processing filters in `gulp-pug` that `pug` says it should be able to handle
  - [x] De-breakify this repo as it was, and come up with a conceivable way for other people to try the setup out